bocharsky-bw/Arrayzy/README.md

 ## MutableArray

-Each functional method operate on the same array and return the same instance (DO NOT create a new instance) except only few methods start with `create` prefix.
+Each functional method operate on the same array and return the same instance (DO NOT create a new instance) except only few methods starts with `create` prefix.
 This way a bit improve performance and provide more convenience usage in OOP way.

 > **NOTE:** Check the [CreateClone](#createclone) section if you want to operate on new instance NOT on same instance.